liangchenn/ntu-beamer-template/README.md

     \end{darkframe}
     ```

-- To change the dark theme background color by using
+- To change the dark theme background color, use `\setdarkframecolor` command

     ```tex
     \setdarkframecolor{backgroundcolor}